CFP106022206/Group-07/Readme.md

 <br/>

 ### Research for the relation between radius of the small body and destruction time <br/>
+The radius of the small body will influence how strong the small body could gravitationally bond itself together.
+In this research, we want to find out the relation between radius of the small body and destruction time.
+#### Method
 1. Set the distance between Main and small body to be 1500.
 2. Calculate the destruction time for the small body for r from 100 to 500.
 3. Plot the result and analyze their relation.
 Fit with y = a * t ^ -b + c.
+#### Result
 ![image](https://github.com/CFP106022206/Group-07/blob/master/Destruction%20time%20-%20Radius%20Relation.png)
+#### Discussion
+We can see that this result doesn't fit with a power law curve as good as the previous one.
+And we are still thinking about the science and mechanism behind it.